$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Overview of the superposition principle

 While Machlup's $1/f$ model is broadly relevant, the solar wind turbulence spectra are often not Lorentzian as in Eq.~\ref{eq:Machlup1}.
 For example, isotropic and incompressible hydrodynamic turbulence in the inertial range acquires the Kolmogorov $k^{-5/3}$ power-law scaling, which is frequently observed as $f^{-5/3}$ in time domain in the interplanetary spectrum~\citep[see, e.g., review by][]{Bruno13}.
-Toward lower heliocentric distances with increasing magnetic field strength, inertial range spectrum shifts to a near $f^{-3/2}$ scaling~\citep[see, e.g., recent work by][]{Chen20, Davis23} consistent with the classical theory of magnetohydrodynamic (MHD) turbulence~\citep{Biskamp03}.
-In \citet{Wang24_1overf}, we state a generalized version of the aforementioned superposition principle, in which the $1/f$ noise emerges from superposing power-laws of arbitrary index less than $-1$, thereby justifying the applicability of the superposition principle in the solar wind.
-In the next section, we generate time series with $f^{-5/3}$ power-laws to test the robustness of the superposition principle.
+Towards lower heliocentric distances with increasing magnetic field strength, inertial range spectrum shifts to a near $f^{-3/2}$ scaling~\citep[see, e.g., recent work by][]{Chen20, Davis23} consistent with \textmod{theories} of magnetohydrodynamic (MHD) turbulence~\textmod{\citep{Biskamp03, Beresnyak19, Schekochihin22}}. \textmod{\citet{Wang24_1overf} present} a generalized version of the aforementioned superposition principle, in which the $1/f$ noise emerges from superposing power laws of arbitrary index less than $-1$, thereby justifying the applicability of the superposition principle in the solar wind.
+In the next section, we generate time series with $f^{-5/3}$ power laws to test the robustness of the superposition principle.